hasancankeles/CMPE-48A-TERM-PROJECT/initial-trial.md

 - The app tier is the bottleneck.
 Each backend pod is capped at 500m CPU, and HPA maxed out at 6 replicas, so total backend compute is constrained.
 Nodes still had free CPU, and DB was healthy, while request latency and LB 5xx increased under load.
 Classic signal of pod CPU saturation/throttling and insufficient replica ceiling.

 **Next steps (to validate improvement)**
-- Increase backend pod resources (e.g., limits 1 vCPU / 1.5 GiB; requests 750m / 1 GiB).
+- Increase backend pod resources (limits 1 vCPU / 1.5 GiB; requests 750m / 1 GiB).
-- Raise HPA ceiling (e.g., max 10) and keep target CPU ~60%.
+- Raise HPA ceiling (max 10) and keep target CPU ~60%.
-- Re-run the same 5-minute 800-user, 50/s test and compare p95/p99, LB 5xx, and pod CPU headroom.
+- We will re-run the same 5-minute 800-user, 50/s test and compare p95/p99, Locust failures, and pod CPU headroom.